pokt-network/poktroll/docusaurus/docs/develop/developer_guide/chain_halt_troubleshooting.md

 ## Syncing from genesis

-If you're encountering any of the errors mentioned above while trying to sync the historical blocks - make sure you're running correct version of the binary in accordance with this table [Upgrade List](../../protocol/upgrades/upgrade_list.md).
+If you're encountering any of the errors mentioned above while trying to sync the historical blocks - make sure you're running the correct version of the binary in accordance with this table [Upgrade List](../../protocol/upgrades/upgrade_list.md).